Gutsy Baker

 3. Preheat the oven to 350F.
 Line a larger baking sheet with parchment paper.

-6. Roll out to about 1/8” thick.
-If you feel the dough is sticky, add a bit of flour under and on top of the dough before rolling.
+5. Place the dough between two pieces of parchment paper for the easiest rolling.
+Roll out to about 1/8” thick.
 If using a heart shaped cookie cutter, cut out shapes and transfer to the baking sheet.
 If you are making traditional pop tarts, cut into 2”x 4” rectangles.
 Repeat until all dough is used.

 7. Transfer half of your shapes to the lined baking sheet.